Table of Contents

 Isolated ambulatory hypertension

 Isolated ambulatory hypertension is also referred to as masked hypertension.
 In these cases, blood pressure readings at the office are normal; however, readings at home or during blood pressure monitoring are elevated ≥ 130/80 mm Hg.
 Isolated ambulatory hypertension is linked to factors such as male gender, younger patients as well as smoking, alcohol consumption, and stress.
 Isolated ambulatory hypertension involving individuals already undergoing treatment for hypertension is referred to as masked uncontrolled hypertension (MUCH).

 Medical history and physical examination

-Gathering a patient’s medical history is essential—it helps in figuring out possible symptoms and reveals previously measured blood pressure values as well as possible risk factors.
-It is also necessary to inquire about any medications the patient is or has been taking as NSAR drugs, ovulation inhibitors and corticosteroids, for instance, may raise blood pressure.
-Previous illnesses must also be inquired about as well as the patient’s family history.
+Gathering a patient’s medical history is essential to determine possible symptoms and identify previous values of blood pressure measured as well as possible risk factors.
+It is also necessary to inquire about the patient’s current and past medications, because the use of NSAR drugs, ovulation inhibitors, and corticosteroids, for instance, may contribute to elevated blood pressure.
+Previous illnesses must also be investigated along with the patient’s family history.

-The patient’s physical examination will include, aside from measuring blood pressure, taking radial and femoral pulse as well as performing an abdominal auscultation as this may be an indication of renal artery stenosis.
+The patient’s physical examination includes not only the measurement of blood pressure but also radial and femoral pulse recordings as well as abdominal auscultation, which may indicate renal artery stenosis.